LANTAU ISLAND

 Separating these temples is a colourful courtyard with pavilions, flowering trees and lotus pond.
 The Hall of Great Hero was completed in 1970 and is protected by a pair of stone lions.
 Steps lead up to the main hall where three large Buddha statues sit.
 These are Sakyamuni Buddha (the present Buddha), Healing Buddha (the past Buddha) and Amitabha Buddha (the future Buddha).
 There are also two attendants on either side of Sakyamuni Buddha.

-Until recently there were a number of smaller temples at the rear of the main hall but these have been demolished to make way for a new huge Ten Thousand Buddhas Monastery.
 The Po Lin Vegetarian Restaurant is situated at one side of the courtyard and meal tickets can be bought at the entrance or as a combined ticket inclusive of entry to the Big Buddha exhibition halls.
 Po Lin Monastery is open daily 9am to 6pm and entry is free.
 More information about Po Lin Monastery can be found at;

 http://www.plm.org.hk/

 A path alongside the monastery and past the Tea Gardens Restaurant leads to the Wisdom Path, opened in 2006.
-This is an outdoor replica of the Heart of Sutra and comprises 38 vertical wooden beams which together form the symbol for infinity.
+This is an outdoor replica of the Heart Sutra and comprises 38 vertical wooden beams which together form the symbol for infinity.
 Each beam has a portion of a 260-word prayer inscribed on it.
 Entry is free.

-"Big Buddha" Tian Tan Buddha Statue
+"Giant Buddha" Tian Tan Buddha Statue

-On the lower tier sit bronze Bodhisattva statues making offerings to the Buddha.
+On the podium lower tier sit bronze Bodhisattva statues making offerings to the Buddha.
 The panoramic views from the podium are outstanding when the area is not shrouded in mist.

 Bodhisattavas make offerings to the "Big Buddha"